-Figure 8 illustrates the consequences of the differential speed of progress of GDPPC and State Capability and hence the larger and larger gap between the country's development experience and the cross-national association in levels.
-The arrows and the text illustrate where an extrapolation of past GDPPC growth and past SC growth would lead the country to be in 2050.
-This is of course, an entirely hypothetical scenario, not a "prediction" or a "forecast" as precisely the question of interest is whether the extrapolated combinations of GDPPC and SC are possible, or, for those countries whose extrapolations move them into being massive "outliers" from the cross-national association, even remotely plausible.
+Figure 8 illustrates the consequences of the differential speed of progress of GDPPC and State Capability and hence the increasingly large gap between the country's development experience and the cross-national association in levels.
+The arrows and the text illustrate where an extrapolation of past GDPPC and SC growth would lead the country to be in 2050.
+This is, of course, an entirely hypothetical scenario, not a "prediction" or a "forecast," as the question of interest is actually whether the extrapolated combinations of GDPPC and SC are possible, or, for those countries whose extrapolations move them into being massive "outliers" from the cross-national association, even remotely plausible.

-The location in the GDPPC-State Capability space of "Bangladesh 2050" illustrates the implication of Figure 7: the rapid growth of GDPPC and the modest pace of SC growth imply a very large State Capability gap in 2050.
-If it were the case that Bangladesh in 2050 reached GDPPC of P\$24,000 but at its slow pace of SC reached only SC of 37, it would have the lowest SC for a country of that GDPPC (with the sole exception of Belarus, the dot to its southeast).
+Figure 8: Illustrations of the Evolution of GDPPC and State Capability from Extrapolating Past Growth Rates to 2050 versus the Cross-National Association very large State Capability gap in 2050.
+If it were the case that Bangladesh in 2050 reached GDPPC of P\$24,000 but at its slow pace of SC reached only an SC of 37, it would have the lowest SC for a country of that GDPPC (with the sole exception of Belarus, the dot to its southeast).